PostHog/posthog.com/contents/handbook/future.md

 We're *not* excited by:

-* building a $1 billion company - we think going _much_ further is where the real challenge lies
+* selling the company for $1 billion - we think we can build a much bigger company by staying independent

 ## $100M by 2026